-Manaros Cottage is a beautiful bungalow in a fantastic coastal location.
+Manaros Cottage is a beautiful, wheelchair-friendly bungalow in a fantastic coastal location.

 All ground floor.
-Four bedrooms: 4 x super king size beds (zip/link, can be twins upon request) with en-suite shower, basin and WC.
+Four bedrooms: 4 x super king-size beds (zip/link, can be twins upon request) with en-suite shower, basin and WC (2 x wet rooms with wheel-in showers).
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with a woodburning stove.
 Utility.
 Conservatory.
-Property is suitable for persons with limited mobility, fully wheel chair acessible, rise and decline chair. wet rooms have wheel in showers.

 About the location